krestomatio/moodle-operator/README.md

 python -c "import bcrypt; print(bcrypt.hashpw(b'$admin_pass', bcrypt.gensalt(rounds=10)).decode('ascii'))"
 ```

+## Custom image
+An immutable image approach is followed.
+See [how the image is built and how to customize it](https://github.com/krestomatio/container_builder/tree/master/moodle#custom-builds), when needed.

 ## Want to contribute?
 * Use github issues to report bugs, send enhancement, new feature requests and questions